mapsplugin/cordova-plugin-googlemaps/README.md

 $> cordova platform add ios
 ```

-3. Open the cordova project with XCode, then
+3. Install the SDK to your project following the [official document][iOS2].

 ## Coding examples